GUINOBAN/AdvComProg_Project/README.md

 ##
 ### :key: Key Features
 The following are the key features of the project:
 :bulb: recipe suggestion and nutritional information
-* calorie tracking and goal setting
+:chart_with_upwards_trend: calorie tracking and goal setting
-* meal planning and grocery list creation
+:memo: meal planning and grocery list creation
-:sweat_drops: water intake tracking
+:droplet: water intake tracking
 * food diary and progress tracking
 ##
 ### :family: Team